YOUR GUIDE TO VISITING SANDPOINT, ID

 CYCLING RESOURCES

-Link up to the local bicycle advocacy group, offering organized group rides and area riding
+Link up to the local bicycle advocacy group, offering organized group rides and area riding information, as well as championing rider issues.

 The first leg of the CHAFE 150 route heads north to Bonners Ferry along a portion of the International Selkirk Loop; a 280-mile (450 km) scenic drive that encircles the Selkirk Mountains, spanning portions of Washington, Idaho, and British Columbia.
 It holds the distinction of being North America's only multi-national scenic drive and is designated as one of only 32 "All-American Road" National Scenic Byways in the United States.
 Key features of the loop include: